 Thai silk is famous the world over and nowhere will you find a better place to learn about the history behind this craft.
 As you walk around the house you will not only learn the history of The Thai Silk Company but also the fascinating history of Jim Thompson himself.
 The house itself is more of a complex with six traditional teak structures forming the complete dwelling.

-Consider the Half Day Jim Thompson’s and Madame Tussauds combo ticket to save a buck.
+Consider the Jim Thompson House and Baan Krua Community Tour to save a buck.

 22. Visit Wat Arun